danintel/sawtooth-faq/glossary.rst

 K
     Claim limit, number of blocks a validator can publish before it must signup again (when using PoET) K Test
-    test a block-claiming validator follows K, claim limit before another signup Marshalling
+    Test a block-claiming validator follows K, claim limit before another signup Liveness
+    A consensus algorithm property where the nodes eventually must agree on a value Marshalling
     serialization of data
 Merkle Tree (or Trie)
     a radix search tree data structure with addressable nodes.
-Used to store state Nakamoto-style Consensus
+Used to store state n
+    Nodes in a blockchain network
+Nakamoto-style Consensus
     uses some sort of lottery-based mechanism, such as Proof of Work (vs. Classical Consensus) Node ID
     Address
+Node
+    See Validator
 Nonce
-    A one-time number; usually random, but must not predictably repeat (such as after reboot/restart) Payload
+    A one-time number; usually random, but must not predictably repeat (such as after reboot/restart) One-say, all-adopt
+	Strategy where only a single multicast round of messages reaches agreement Payload
     Data processed by the TP and only the TP.
 Can be any format (CSV, protobufs, etc.) Data model is defined by TF.
 Payload is encoded using MIME's Base64 (``A-Za-z0-9+/``) + ``=`` for 0 mod 4 padding
 PBFT
     Practical Byzantine Fault Tolerance.
-A "classical" consensus algorithm that uses a state machine Permissioned Blockchain (aka Private Blockchain)
+A "classical" consensus algorithm that uses a state machine.
+PBFT is a three-phase, network-intense algorithm, so is not scalable to large networks
+Permissioned Blockchain (aka Private Blockchain)
-    participants must ID themselves to a network (e.g., Hyperledger Sawto oth or Hyperledger Fabric)
-Permissionless Blockchain (aka Public Blockchain)
+    participants must ID themselves to a network (e.g., Hyperledger Sawtooth or Hyperledger Fabric) Permissionless Blockchain (aka Public Blockchain)
     anyone can join network (e.g., Bitcoin, Ethereum) PoET
     Proof of Elapsed Time (optional Nakamoto-style consensus algorithm used for Sawtooth).
 PoET with SGX has BFT.
 PoET Simulator has CFT.
+Not CPU-intensitve as with PoW-style algorithms, although it still can fork and have stale blocks.
+See PoET specification at https://sawtooth.hyperledger.org/docs/core/releases/latest/architecture/poet.html
 PoW
     Proof of Work.
-Completing work (CPU-intensive Nakamoto-style consensus algorithm) PoS
+Completing work (CPU-intensive Nakamoto-style consensus algorithm).
+Usually used in permissionless blockchains
+PoS
     Proof of Stake.
 Nakamoto-style consensus algorithm based on the most wealth or age (stake) Private Blockchain